QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <details class="details-e">
 <summary>Table "NAT"</summary>

-This table is used to modify the IP_SRC, or IP_DEST, usually referred as translating, mostly to allow machines to communicate between each other, without being aware of what is the machine they are communicating with.
+This table is used to modify the IP_SRC, or IP_DEST, usually referred to as translating, mostly to allow machines to communicate with each other, without being aware of which machine they are communicating with.

 ![NAT](_images/nat.png)

-In the schema above, host1 want to allow PC1, and PC2 to communicate, but don't want PC2 to know that PC1.
-When host1 receives a message from PC1, it will replace PC1 address (source) by its own address, and send it to PC2.
+In the schema above, host1 wants to allow PC1, and PC2 to communicate, but doesn't want PC2 to know that messages are from PC1.
+When host1 receives a message from PC1, it will replace PC1 address (source) with its own address, and send it to PC2.
 When receiving a reply from PC2, it will replace its address (dest) with PC1 address, and send the reply to PC1.

-Another case, is that if a machine inside your network is sending a message to the outside word, instead of exposing your machines IP addresses, you could only expose your host IP address by using NAT.
+Another case, is that if a machine inside your network is sending a message to the outside world, instead of exposing your machines' IP addresses, you could only expose your host IP address by using NAT.

 There are 3 chains